Aayush-S/NewsMatch/README.md

 * This command will take about 60 seconds to run.
 Confirm that the file *full_database.db* is now in the server folder.
 * Input the new database name in line 13 of *app.py*.

+## Running the Backend

+From the home directory, run the following commands:
+1. `cd server`
+2. `pip install -r requirements.txt`
+3. `python app.py`

-## Running the backend
+## Running the Frontend

-1. Install dependencies (how to do this)
-2. Run the command 'python app.py'.
+Open a new terminal and run the following commands:
+1. `cd client`
+2. `npm install`
+3. `npm start`